In the summer of 2017, I knew a man named Joe Bevilacqua.

 Let the sunshine in

-The musical piece of the group is an arrangement of “Aquarius” and “Let the sunshine in”, two songs of the musical “Hair”, a milestone of hippy culture, which was performed at the Geary Theater, in San Francisco, a few steps from the corner of the street where the Zodiac stopped the taxi driven by Stine, the same day he was killed, on October 11, 1969.
+The musical piece of the group is an arrangement of “Aquarius” and “Let the sunshine in”, two songs of the musical “Hair”, which was performed at the Geary Theater, in San Francisco, a few steps from the corner of the street where the Zodiac stopped the taxi driven by Stine, the same day he was killed, on October 11, 1969.

 In 1969-1970, the pacifist musical was so successful (as was Fifth Dimension’s “Aquarius-let the sunshine in”) that it was still staged in San Francisco, at the Orpheum theater, when Zodiac sent his name enciphered.